ARBML/CIDAR/README.md

 The annotation app contains two sections: `English` and `Arabic`.
 Reviewers can make changes on `Instruction`, `Input`, and `Output` to fix mistakes and align data with Arabic culture.

-`instruction(str)`: required instruction.
-Each of the 10K instructions is reviewd by a contributer.
+`instruction(str)`: Required instruction.

-`input(str)`: (Optional) input for the instruction.
+`input(str)`: [Optional] input for the instruction.
 For example, when the instruction is find the mistake in the next sentence, the input is the sentence.

-`output(str)`: response for the instruction given.
+`output(str)`: Response for the given instruction.

- Also, reviewers are able to track their contribution record and how much data are remaining.
+ Also, reviewers are able to track their contribution record and the number of instructions remaining.
 <p align="center">
 <img src="imgs/annot-ss.png" width="700"/>
 </p>